Automattic/wp-calypso/docs/shrinkwrap.md

 ## Generating npm-shrinkwrap.json

-- (Optional) Modify package.json.
-For example: `npm install --save lodash@4.11.1` or `npm uninstall --save left-pad`
-- Install [shonkwrap](https://github.com/skybet/shonkwrap) globally: `npm install -g shonkwrap`.
-This package attempts to remove the from/resolved fields if possible.
-- Run `make shrinkwrap` to generate a new npm-shrinkwrap.json
-- Verify that Calypso works as expected and that tests pass.
-- Commit the new npm-shrinkwrap.json and any changes to package.json

-Internally the script does the following:
+If you don't edit `package.json` directly, you shouldn't need to do anything.
+For example, if you run `npm install --save left-pad`, the `npm-shrinkwrap.json` file will be updated automatically.

+If you edit `package.json` manually, or you want to bump all our transitive dependencies to their most recent version, you'll need to run `npm run update-deps` (that will take a while).
+Internally, the script does the following:
 - Deletes local node_modules
 - Deletes your local copy of npm-shrinkwrap.json.
 - Runs `npm install --no-optional` twice.
 Due to npm 3 quirks, we need to call this twice before packages fully resolve themselves.
-- Runs `shonkwrap --dev` to generate a new npm-shrinkwrap.json.
+- Runs `npm shrinkwrap --dev` to generate a new `npm-shrinkwrap.json`.

 ## Testing

 To verify that the new npm-shrinkwrap.json works:

-- Run `make distclean` to delete local node_modules
+- Run `npm run distclean` to delete local node_modules
 - Run `npm install`
 - Verify that Calypso works as expected and that tests pass.